mobxjs/mobx-vue-lite/README.md

 ### **`<Observer></Observer>`**

-Is a renderless Vue component, which applies observer to an anonymous region in your component. `<Observer>` can be used both inside Options and Composition API components.
+Is a renderless Vue component, which applies observer to its children. `<Observer>` can be used both inside Options and Composition API components.

 ```html
 <template>